Hello, nurses and support workers - welcome to your future at Leeds and York Partnership NHS Foundation Trust (LYPFT).

+In 2018 we published our Nursing Strategy.
+It sets out how we strive to provide the best quality of experience for our service users and our commitments over the next three years to support our nurses.
 Our nursing workforce continues to grow and develop.
-We embrace those who are following apprentice pathways or are taking up the associate practitioner and nursing associate roles, in addition to the more established roles of registered nurses and health care support workers.
+We embrace those who are following apprentice pathways or are taking up the associate practitioner and nursing associate roles and the more established roles of registered nurses.

-Not only are we proud of our nursing staff, we also aspire to be a learning organisation.
+We are proud of our nursing staff, and we also aspire to be a learning organisation.
 Our commitment to learning requires us to invest and strengthen our research and development pathways for nursing.

 Training and Development Opportunities